What can you say about Frank Worthington? A hugely talented player.

 lol thanks.
 He was a real nice guy and always full of laughter.

-key to Frank and Preston, one the goal he scored against Wolves when
+are key to Frank and Preston, one the goal he scored against Wolves

-he was already back celebrating on the half-way line before the ref
+when he was already back celebrating on the half-way line before

-gave it for a sublime chip from 18 yards over a crowd of players
+the ref gave it for a sublime chip from 18 yards over a crowd of

-better than Best's against Spurs by miles.
-The other was the night we
+players better than Best's against Spurs by miles.
+The other was

-got promotion and me and a mate were pissed but happy in a restaurant
+the night we got promotion and me and a mate were pissed but happy

 Bob Gladstone says: Oh Franky Franky without doubt the most